Deadline for R-22 Phase Out Fast Approaching for Air Conditioning Systems Installed Before 2005

 When Is the Deadline?

-After 1/1/2020, refrigerant manufacturers must cease all product of R-22 completely.
+After 1/1/2020, refrigerant manufacturers must cease all production of R-22 completely.
 Until then, such cooling systems can be serviced and recharged if necessary.

 How Does the R-22 Phase Out Impact You?
 GAC Services Has Answers!